echeran/smile-of-murugan/webbook/chapter13.md

 learned ones, because there are no uneducated.
 In contrast, there is Laṅkā, also a seat of civilization, equally rich, perhaps even more so.
-However, while Ayodhyā is a seat of love and divine light, Laṅkā is governed by *maram*, by militant heroism, the seat of a Titan, whom even the gods fear, and who has an utter disregard for *dharma,* however cultured and refined he may be.[^modern-dravidian-critiques]
+However, while Ayodhyā is a seat of love and divine light, Laṅkā is governed by *maṟam*, by militant heroism, the seat of a Titan, whom even the gods fear, and who has an utter disregard for *dharma,* however cultured and refined he may be.[^modern-dravidian-critiques]